-Mr Ian McMillan held the position of the Company Secretary during the year and to the date of this report.
-Mr McMillan was appointed company secretary on the 31 July 2000.
+Mr Ian McMillan held the position of the Company Secretary during the year and to the date of his resignation on the 19 January 2025.
+Mr James Mackenzie was appointed as company secretary on the 20 January 2025.

 PRINCIPAL ACTIVITIES